EdTech: End-to-End Mobile App 2025

 Persona

-Competitor Analysis: I compared the strengths, weaknesses, target audiences and features of three different gaming products, including Pokemon Go, Minecraft and an educational game called Nature Quest.
-While all three offered kids some level of creativity, challenge, socialization and educational content, none of them combined all of those features.
-And while two of the three encouraged outdoor exploration, they targeted very different audiences, and didn’t fully meet the needs and expectations of kids and their parents.
+Competitor Analysis: I compared three different gaming products, and concluded that all three offered kids some level of creativity, challenge, socialization and educational content, but none of them fully met my user needs and expectations.

-User Interviews: I conducted both in-person and remote interviews with a total of five kids (ages 8-13) and three parents to determine what games kids enjoy playing, why they enjoy playing them, and what concerns and expectations parents have concerning their children’s gaming habits.
+User Interviews: I conducted both in-person and remote interviews with a total of five kids and three parents to determine what games kids enjoy playing, and why, and what concerns and expectations parents have concerning their children’s gaming habits.

 Persona: My persona is based on a 12-year-old boy who describes himself as a “gaming expert.”
-He is fluent in gaming terminology, and loves the social aspects of gaming.
 He says strictly educational games are “boring” and not challenging enough for older players.

 Affinity Mapping: Using data from a total of eight interviews, I mapped out goals, pain points, wants/needs, gaming priorities, and desired features and discovered a surprising amount of overlap between what kids and their parents want and need from gaming products.

-POVs/HMWs: I explored ways to make educational, community-centered gaming more attractive and engaging to pre-teens and older kids, who expect features such as storylines and narratives, competitive game play, and personal customization.
+POVs/HMWs: I explored ways to make educational, community-centered gaming more attractive and engaging to older kids, who expect features such as storylines, competitive game play, and customization.

 Affinity Mapping